 Carol’s work focuses on understanding the fundamental nature of information and its impact on people and organisations.

-Matthew is head of Legal Technology at Gilbert + Tobin.
-He leads a specialised in-house multidisciplinary legal technology team that utilises a variety of data analytics and eDiscovery technology tools.
+Matthew is the head of Legal Informatics at Gilbert + Tobin.
+He leads a specialised in-house multidisciplinary legal informatics team that utilises a variety of data analytics and eDiscovery, and other AI technology tools.
 These technology tools are used to facilitate large scale document/data production and review for commercial litigation, regulatory compliance (ATO, ASIC, ACCC) and due diligence for merger and acquisition transactions.

-Matthew has more than 18 years of experience in the legal technology industry, including two of Australia's preeminent law firms, Allens for 13 years and Gilbert + Tobin for five years.
+Matthew has more than 20 years of experience in the legal technology industry, including two of Australia's preeminent law firms, Allens for 13 years and Gilbert + Tobin for seven years.

 Matthew is Chair of the Association of Litigation Support Managers (ALSM), NSW chapter.
 He was an inaugural recipient of the International Legal Technology Association's (ITLA's) Browning Marean Scholarship in 2015, providing international recognition of his leadership in eDiscovery and litigation technology.